The Benefits of Coarse Preferences: Introduction

 \subsection{Related Literature}

 Our paper is related and inspired by three strands of literature.
 The first strand includes papers that study the impact of categorization.
-A few papers have studied categorization in single-agent decision problems. \cite{Mull02} studies an agent who is constrained to choosing a category, rather than a more refined choice, and examines the kinds of biases that arise as a result of categorical thinking. \cite{mengel2012evolution} compares the evolutionary fitness of different categorization of decision situations. \cite{mohlin2014optimal} studies optimal categorizations that minimize the prediction error. \cite{horan2019coarseness} characterize conditions under which having coarse utility can benefit a decision maker who perceives the values of alternatives with noise.
+A few papers have studied categorization in single-agent decision problems. \citet{Mull02} studies an agent who is constrained to choosing a category, rather than a more refined choice, and examines the kinds of biases that arise as a result of categorical thinking. \citet{mengel2012evolution} compares the evolutionary fitness of different categorization of decision situations. \citet{mohlin2014optimal} studies optimal categorizations that minimize the prediction error. \citet{horan2019coarseness} characterize conditions under which having coarse utility can benefit a decision maker who perceives the values of alternatives with noise.
 An important difference between our paper and those cited above is that we study categorization in multi-player games; the strategic implications of players' categorizations plays an important role in our solution concept.

-Other papers have considered categorization in multi-player strategic interactions. \cite{jehiel2005analogy} and \cite{jehiel2008revisiting} consider multi-stage games, where each player $i$ bundles nodes in the game tree in which other players move into what they call \emph{analogy classes}.
-Player $i$ assumes that player $j$ makes the same move at all nodes in the same analogy class. \cite{azrieli2009categorizing} studies games with many players and shows that categorizing the opponents into a few groups can lead to efficient outcomes. \cite{steiner2015price} study the price distortions that are induced when traders apply coarse reasoning in their forecasts. \cite{daskalova2020categorization} examine how attempts to coordinate predictions with others affects incentives for coarse categorization in different environments.
-A key difference between these models and ours is that in the models in the other papers that we mentioned, the categorization is determined exogenously, whereas in our model, the categorization are endogenously determined as part of the solution concept. \cite{heller2016rule} studied a related solution concept in which agents who interact in various games endogenously bundle different games together.
-By contrast, in our solution concept the agents (who play a single game) bundle together some intervals of their payoff function.
+Other papers have considered categorization in multi-player strategic interactions. \citet{jehiel2005analogy} and \citet{jehiel2008revisiting} consider multi-stage games, where each player $i$ bundles nodes in the game tree in which other players move into what they call \emph{analogy classes}.
+Player $i$ assumes that player $j$ makes the same move at all nodes in the same analogy class. \citet{azrieli2009categorizing} studies games with many players and shows that categorizing the opponents into a few groups can lead to efficient outcomes. \citet{steiner2015price} study the price distortions that are induced when traders apply coarse reasoning in their forecasts. \citet{daskalova2020categorization} examine how attempts to coordinate predictions with others affects incentives for coarse categorization in different environments.
+A key difference between these models and ours is that in the models in the other papers that we mentioned, the categorization is determined exogenously, whereas in our model, the categorization are endogenously determined as part of the solution concept.